ibrahimkuranglebih/Click-It-Notes-App/README.md

 # Click-It-Notes-App
 This personal project of notes app that i build to allow users to create and custom their tasks or events.
+This project include
+- Create, Update, Delete Notes (80%)
+- Login Register (50%, google login did'nt work)
+- Monitoring Notes created, finished (0%)
+- Create finish the notes (0%)

 # **Tech Stack**
 - NextJS (as fullstack framework)